private-compute-infra-toolkit/hats/client/README.md

     $ ./tvs-server_main \
     --port=7779  \
     --primary_private_key=0000000000000000000000000000000000000000000000000000000000000001   \
-    --appraisal_policy_file=./appraisal_policy.prototext \
+    --appraisal_policy_file=./appraisal_policy.txtpb \
     --user_authentication_public_key=<public key of prime256v1 from the steps above> \
     --user_key_id=1 \
     ```

 ## inbound_only networking mode:

-1. Create or edit a file in the prebuilt directory launcher_config.prototext
+1. Create or edit a file in the prebuilt directory launcher_config.txtpb
 and copy the following:

   ```